 His articles and op-eds have appeared in dozens of publications, including The New York Times, the Los Angeles Times, USA Today, and National Review Online.
 He has also appeared on numerous television and radio public affairs programs, such as NBC's Today Show, C-Span’s Washington Journal, CNBC’s McLaughlin, Rocky Mountain PBS’ Colorado State of Mind.
 In North Carolina, he has been a guest on News14 Carolina's "Capital Tonight," WPTF's Rick and Donna Martinez and Bill LuMaye programs, The Big Talker with Chad Adams, Take a Stand with Matt Mittan, and WBT's Tara Servatius and Pete Kaliner programs.

 Henderson received his bachelor’s degree in political science from the University of North Carolina at Chapel Hill.
-In the mid-1980s, while producing the alternative monthly tabloid Deregulator in Chapel Hill, he assisted then-undergraduate (and now JLF president) John Hood in the early days of The Carolina Critic, a newspaper Hood founded at UNC.
+In the mid-1980s, while producing the alternative monthly tabloid Deregulator in Chapel Hill, he assisted then-undergraduate (and later JLF president) John Hood in the early days of The Carolina Critic, a newspaper Hood founded at UNC.

 Henderson was awarded first place in editorial writing by the Colorado Associated Press (2006-07) and second place in editorial writing by the Colorado Society for Professional Journalists (2007).
 In 1992, he was named a fellow of the Knight Center for Specialized Journalism at the University of Maryland for his environmental reporting.